barney11/tmdb-data-platform/README.md

 [Looker Studio report link](https://lookerstudio.google.com/reporting/734e22f6-09ae-4210-a47d-40d88755ebb2)

+The infrastructure is deployed continuously using Terraform and a Github Actions workflow.

 __Note :__ A high level code quality is provided by using `Isort`, `Black`, `Flake8`, `Pylint` linting tools and pre-commit hooks.

 # Getting started